Friday, June 24, 2011

 And most of these "rewards" cards either have very high interest rates, or will "default" to a staggeringly high rate, if you should ever miss a payment or get into trouble.
 One gust of wind, and over the edge you go.
 And the friendly credit card people may actually push you - increasing your credit limit to beyond what you could ever repay, sending you offers in the mail, little paper checks for you to cash

 With new bankruptcy laws, the best the poor sap who falls can hope for is that a bankruptcy court will wipe out the remaining interest (after having paid interest for years - more than the principal amount!) and then be given a "workout" payment plan on the principal, to pay back the credit company over 5 or 10 years.
 The credit company loses nothing, gets all their money back, plus staggering interest payments.
+Again, a pretty sweet deal - for the credit card company.

 And if the poor sap is evacuated from the floor of the canyon by a life-flight helicopter, well, he's in even more trouble ($14,000 bill, right there!).

 These credit industry people are not your friends.
 They are not dangling out cotton candy because they like you.
 And you did listen to your Mother about strange men in white vans offering you candy, right?
-Well, here it is the same deal.
+Well, here is the same deal.
 Don't get in the van!

 The credit industry is your enemy, period.
 At best, they will offer you secured loans - such as a mortgage - on decent terms, to be paid back over long periods of time, with enormous interest paid, cumulatively.
 But even then, they will try to tack on loan fees, junk fees, origination fees, loan points and other crapola, which will make the cost of borrowing even higher (but obscure the overall cost).
 And of course, they will dangle out the cotton-candy of a refinance, again and again, in your face, until you take a bite of that Turkish Delight, and end up in their spell, forever.